 It’s been fooooorever since I’ve made baked oatmeal!
-Since last fall’s Sweet Potato Casserole version, I believe.
-Anyway, I’ve been craving that peanut butter and chocolate lately, so instead of making a full blown dessert, I decided to work those flavors into a baked oatmeal.
+I’ve been craving that peanut butter and chocolate lately, so instead of making a full blown dessert, I decided to work those flavors into a breakfast-worthy baked oatmeal.
 This Peanut Butter Brownie Baked Oatmeal is super rich and delicious without being overly sweet.
 In fact, it only has 1/4 cup brown sugar for the entire dish!
 The rest of the sweetness comes from mashed bananas, which also keep the baked oatmeal nice and moist.
 I like to keep my baked oatmeals with just a light kiss of sweetness, so if you’re looking for something more on the dessert level, consider doubling the sugar.

 If you’re new to the baked oatmeal club, let me say first that the texture is not crunchy like granola (a common misconception when looking at the photos).
 It’s a moist semi-solid, similar to bread pudding.
 Baked oatmeal makes a great reheatable breakfast for the week and it even freezes great if you just want a portion once in a while.
 You can eat it cold, warmed up, or with a splash of milk over top.
 It’s totally up to you.
 It does need to be refrigerated after baking, though.